Cisco Desk Phone 9800 series

 Where do we go from here?

 Cisco’s phones comprise of 100+ million units serving as the backbone of communication around the world in addition to being a $100M/year market.
-The goal is to modernize, evolve & re-define the desk phone, for all.
+The goal is to modernize, evolve & re-define the desk phone.

 A New Era

-“Post-pandemic, recent research tells us that 80% of employers are mandating a full or partial return to office.
+“The Webex research group tells us that 80% of employers are mandating a full or partial return to office.
 We also heard challenges with open office spaces, making it clear that the phone would need to evolve to stay relevant in the hybrid office”

 Organizations are shifting to shared, non-dedicated desks.